macbrayne/inventory-pause-forge/README.md

 __General__:
 - Enable Mod: enables / disables every part of the mod apart from the debug overlay
+- Enable Save on Pause: this can help if you experience lag spikes when quickly opening and closing inventories
 - Enable Debug Mode: enables an overlay for easier mod compat configuration
 - Debug Overlay Options:
     - X-Coordinate / Y-Coordinate: The position of the debug overlay